Pneumonia: Causes, Symptoms & Support Strategies

 Use Elderberry & Astragalus

-Elderberry and astragalus are two amazing plants that I recommend for immune health.
+Elderberry and Astragalus are two amazing plants that I recommend for immune health.
 Research has shown they help improve immune function and support respiratory health (32, 33, 34).

 Elderberry is nature’s richest source of quercetin and this compound helps it act as an immunomodulator to help balance the immune system.
 One study examining the structures and the immunomodulating properties of the pectic polymers from elderberries has found that Sambucus elderberries contained immunomodulating polysaccharides and may benefit respiratory illness.
 Another study examined the immune-modulating effects of astragalus root and elderberry fruit extracts in bone marrow-derived murine dendritic cells by measuring IFN-β and other cytokines with ELISA and RT-PCR tests.